 Unitil also maintains a Supplemental Executive Retirement Plan ("SERP"), a non-qualified defined benefit plan.
-SERP provides for supplemental retirement benefits to executives selected by the Board of Directors.
+The SERP provides for supplemental retirement benefits to executives selected by the Board of Directors.
 At the present time, Messrs.
-Schoenberger, Collin and Meissner are eligible for SERP benefits upon attaining normal or early retirement eligibility.
+Schoenberger, Collin and Meissner have been selected by the Board to receive SERP benefits upon attaining normal or early retirement eligibility.
 Annual benefits are based on a participant's final average earnings less the participant's benefits payable under the Retirement Plan, less other retirement income payable to such participant by Unitil or any previous employer and less income that a participant receives as a primary Social Security benefit.
 Early retirement benefits are available to a participant, with the approval of the Board of Directors, if the participant has attained age 55 and completed 15 years of service.
 Should a participant elect to begin receiving early retirement benefits under SERP prior to attaining age 60, the benefits are reduced by 5% for each year that commencement of benefits precedes attainment of age 60.
 If a participant terminates employment for any reason prior to retirement, the participant will not be entitled to any benefits.
-Under the SERP, at his present salary level, Mr. Schoenberger would be entitled to receive an annual benefit of \$106,305, assuming normal retirement at age 65 and that his projected final average earnings are equal to the average of his respective three consecutive years of highest compensation prior to retirement.
-At their present salary levels, Messrs.
-Collin and Meissner would be entitled to an annual benefit of \$0 under SERP, assuming normal retirement at age 65 and that their projected final average earnings are equal to the average of their respective three consecutive years of highest compensation prior to retirement.